Willis Reed: New Jersey Nets (1988–1989)

 Reed debuted as head coach of the New Jersey Nets on March 1, 1988, one week after the Nets' star forward (and Reed's cousin) Orlando Woolridge was suspended by the league and was to undergo drug rehabilitation.
 He compiled a 33–77 record with the Nets.

 Executive career

 New Jersey Nets (1989–2004)

 In 1989, he stepped down as coach and became the Nets' vice president of basketball and business development.
-He was given the responsibility for personnel in 1993, receiving a three-year contract extension and gaining general manager duties.
+He took over many of the duties held by general manager Harry Weltman following his resignation on May 8, 1990.
+Later that month, Reed was promoted to senior vice president of basketball operations.
+He received a three-year contract extension in 1993.
 During that time, he drafted Kenny Anderson and Derrick Coleman, acquired Dražen Petrović, and made the Nets a playoff contender throughout the early 1990s.
 Chuck Daly was hired by Reed to coach the Nets for the 1992–93 and 1993–94 seasons.

-In 1996, Reed was promoted to senior vice president of basketball operations, while continuing his goal of turning the Nets into championship contenders.
-They made the NBA Finals in 2002 and 2003.
+In 1996, new head coach John Calipari was given control of basketball operations and John Nash was brought on as general manager.
+Reed remained with the Nets as a senior vice president, but no longer had a role in basketball operations, instead working primarily in marketing.

 New Orleans Hornets (2004–2007)

-Reed then became the vice president of basketball operations with the New Orleans Hornets in 2004.
+Reed became the vice president of basketball operations with the New Orleans Hornets in 2004.
 He retired in 2007.